Backyard Farming Made Easy

-- Make Things Simpler - The maintenance of our garden has been simplified by my husband creating a drip feed scheme with an large container which he has modified to water the garden during the really hot Australian summer months.
+- Make Things Simpler: The maintenance of our garden has been simplified by my husband creating a drip feed scheme with a large container that he has modified to water the garden during the really hot Australian summer months.
 He used a large tub which he covers with a makeshift lid.
 Then he ran tubing used in fish tanks down to the garden as it was cheaper than irrigation pipe.

 Chickens and Worms